open-pioneer/trails-starter/docs/reference/Theming.md

 It defines common variables ([semantic tokens](https://chakra-ui.com/docs/styled-system/component-style)) and basic styling and variants for Chakra components (e.g. button with multiple variants).
 This theme is active by default in Trails applications, but it is also designed to be extended.
-Most custom themes are expected to extend this Theme (via Chakra's `extendTheme()` function) while making only minor adjustments.
+Most custom themes are expected to extend this theme (via Chakra's `extendTheme()` function) while making only minor adjustments.
 The Trails base theme will be extended in future releases of the Trails Core Packages.

 The third level of theming is a custom theme that can be passed to a Trails app via the optional `theme` option in `createCustomElement`.